PriceBlocs/react-priceblocs-js/examples/licensed/README.md

 }
 ```

-## Use your own Stripe resources
+## Use your Stripe prices

-- Replace the sandbox `api_key` within this example with your own PriceBlocs API key.
+- To use your own Stripe prices you will need a PriceBlocs account and a PriceBlocs publishable API key.
-- You can sign up for PriceBlocs [here](https://priceblocs.com/signup) to get a set of API keys.
+- You can sign up for PriceBlocs [here](https://priceblocs.com/signup) and then access your API keys within your app settings.
 - Your PriceBlocs account will have both live and test API key sets
 - Only public keys should be used for client side requests
 - Only `livemode: true` keys can initiate live Stripe checkout charges